oddlama/autokernel/docs/quick-start-guide.rst

 Generating the kernel configuration
 -----------------------------------

-Generate a ``.config`` file from your autokernel configuration:
+Generate a ``.config`` file from your autokernel configuration with ``generate-config``:

 .. code-block:: bash

     # Generates a config file at the given location
-    autokernel generate-config -o test.config
+    autokernel generate-config -o .config

-Alternatively, you can compare the result to another config:
+Alternatively, you can compare the theoretically generated config to another config by using ``check``:

 .. code-block:: bash